Garrett-Productions/udemyUltimateSEO/seoCreatingContent.md

 ------------Content Generation Idea-------------
 1. Review competition
-- cheerry pick their keywords because they've already done it
+- cherry pick their keywords because they've already done it
 2. By searching our keywords on google, we can immediately see our competitors websites.
 - we can go to their website to see what they arew typing about
 - if we are searching wireless headphones, lets see what articles our competitors are writing about when it comes to wireless Headphones